 How to switch between applications using the minimize feature and the Taskbar.

-You can open more than one program at a time on your computer.
-This is called multitasking.
-There is a simple and easy way to organize all the tasks (or all of the programs that are running).
-There are basically four different buttons that you’ll use to organize tasks.
-The first button is the programs’ buttons is on the taskbar.
+You may open more than one program at a time on your computer.
+This is called multi-tasking.
+There is a simple and easy way to organize all the tasks (or programs running).
+Windows makes it easy to organize these tasks.
+There are basically 4 different buttons that you’ll use to organize tasks.
+The first button is the programs’ buttons on the taskbar.
 The Taskbar, again, is all the way at the bottom of your screen.
-It usually is grey, but it can also be blue, green, red, and almost any other color you want it to be.
+It usually is grey, but it can also be blue, green, red, and almost any other color you want it.

 Notice how the “Calculator” program is in focus.
 You can tell because it has a blue title bar while the “Notepad” program is unfocused because it is grayish.
 Also, in the taskbar, the program in focus always has its button pressed inward.

-1. First open a program (try notepad).
+- First open a program (try Notepad).
 Notice how the name of the program is displayed in a button on the taskbar.
-(This is true for most programs, however certain programs (commonly intense full-screen games) will take up the entire screen and hide the taskbar.
+(This is true for most programs, however certain programs (commonly intense full screen games) will take up the entire screen and hide the taskbar).

-2. Next press the minimize button at the top.
-See how the program disappears on your screen, but its button with its name is still in the taskbar.
+- Next press the minimize button at the top.
+See how it disappears on your screen, but its button with it’s name is still in the taskbar.

-3. Now open another program (try calculator).
+- Now open another program (try calculator).
 Minimize that program also.
 See how it also is still in the Taskbar.
 The Taskbar always shows you what you have opened, even if you have minimized it and it is no longer on the screen.
 You can open as many programs as you want.
+There is no limit.
 To make the program reappear, left click its name and it will pop up.

-4. Try clicking on the other program on the taskbar.
+- Try the other program again.
 See how that program comes up too (probably over the other one).
 Now click on the other program’s window.
 It will come to the front.
 When you are done with a task/program, just simply click on the “X” button and it will close.